 Jill S. Rockwell, Senior Assistant Dean of Student and Career Services

 Paul S. Martin, Director of Professional Development

-James Paradis, Career and Student Services Coordinator
+James F. Paradis, Student and Career Services Coordinator